 The carrying values of cash and cash equivalents, current accounts and other receivables, and accounts payable and accrued liabilities approximated their fair values because of the short-term nature of these financial instruments.
 These financial instruments are classified as financial assets and liabilities at amortized cost.

-The carrying values of non-current reclamation deposit and other receivables approximated their fair values.
-These financial instruments are classified as financial assets at amortized cost.
+The carrying value of non-current reclamation deposit approximated its fair values as the amount is represented by cash deposit.
+This financial instrument is classified as financial asset at amortized cost.